vishnuprabha404/passquarium/README.md

 **🐛 Found a bug?** Please open an issue on GitHub with detailed steps to reproduce.

-**🔐 Security Issues**: Please email security@superlocker.app for responsible disclosure.
+**🔐 Security Issues**: Please email vishnuprabha404@gmail.com for responsible disclosure.